 Bank of Canada raises policy rate 25 basis points, continues quantitative tightening

-In light of the accumulation of evidence that excess demand and elevated core inflation are both proving more persistent, and taking into account its revised outlook for economic activity and inflation, Governing Council decided to increase the policy interest rate to 5%.
+Based on the accumulation of evidence, Governing Council decided to increase the policy interest rate, reflecting our view that monetary policy was not sufficiently restrictive to bring supply and demand back into balance and return inflation sustainably to the 2% target.
 Quantitative tightening is complementing the restrictive stance of monetary policy and normalizing the Bank’s balance sheet.
 Governing Council will continue to assess the dynamics of core inflation and the outlook for CPI inflation.
-In particular, we will be evaluating whether the evolution of excess demand, inflation expectations, wage growth and corporate pricing behaviour are consistent with achieving the 2% inflation target.
+In particular, we will be evaluating whether the evolution of excess demand, inflation expectations, wage growth and corporate pricing behaviour are consistent with achieving the inflation target.
 The Bank remains resolute in its commitment to restoring price stability for Canadians.

-The next scheduled date for announcing the overnight rate target is September 6, 2023.
-The Bank will publish its next full outlook for the economy and inflation, including risks to the projection, in the Monetary Policy Report on October 25, 2023.
+The next scheduled date for announcing the overnight rate target is July 12, 2023.
+The Bank will publish its next full outlook for the economy and inflation, including risks to the projection, in the Monetary Policy Report at the same time.